gbzarelli/python-machine-learn/README.md

 # Python Machine Learn

 Studies with machine learn in Python.
+These lessons are based on the ['Machine Learn' training of Alura](https://cursos.alura.com.br/formacao-machine-learning).
-In those samples we will use that libaries:
+In these samples we will use that libaries:
 - [Scikit](https://scikit-learn.org)

 ## Projects: